yuriisurzhykov/TokenOfCareBot/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/yuriisurzhykov/TokenOfCareBot/blob/main/LICENSE) file for details.
+This project is licensed under a custom non-commercial license.
+You may not use or redistribute the code without explicit permission.
+See the full [LICENSE](./LICENSE.md) for details.

 ---